gristlabs/grist-core/README.md

 GRIST_HOME_INCLUDE_STATIC | if set, home server also serves static resources GRIST_HOST          | hostname to use when listening on a port.
 GRIST_ID_PREFIX | for subdomains of form o-*, expect or produce o-${GRIST_ID_PREFIX}*.
+GRIST_IGNORE_SESSION | if set, Grist will not use a session for authentication.
 GRIST_INST_DIR      | path to Grist instance configuration files, for Grist server.
 GRIST_MANAGED_WORKERS | if set, Grist can assume that if a url targeted at a doc worker returns a 404, that worker is gone GRIST_MAX_UPLOAD_ATTACHMENT_MB | max allowed size for attachments (0 or empty for unlimited).
 GRIST_MAX_UPLOAD_IMPORT_MB | max allowed size for imports (except .grist files) (0 or empty for unlimited).
 GRIST_ORG_IN_PATH | if true, encode org in path rather than domain GRIST_PAGE_TITLE_SUFFIX | a string to append to the end of the `<title>` in HTML documents.
 Defaults to `" - Grist"`.
 Set to `_blank` for no suffix at all.
 GRIST_PROXY_AUTH_HEADER | header which will be set by a (reverse) proxy webserver with an authorized users' email.
 This can be used as an alternative to a SAML service.
+See also GRIST_FORWARD_AUTH_HEADER.
 GRIST_ROUTER_URL | optional url for an api that allows servers to be (un)registered with a load balancer GRIST_SERVE_SAME_ORIGIN | set to "true" to access home server and doc workers on the same protocol-host-port as the top-level page, same as for custom domains (careful, host header should be trustworthy)
 GRIST_SESSION_COOKIE | if set, overrides the name of Grist's cookie